Health Requirements

 Children’s Health

-All children enrolling in the preschool must provide proof of the appropriate immunizations prior to beginning classes.
+All children enrolling in the preschool must provide a medical form supplied by the Virginia Department of Education.
 Sick children are expected to remain at home for the protection of the others in the class.
 If a child becomes ill at school, the parents will be notified to come to the school and take the child home.
-As a rule, no medication will be administered at school.
-Parents of children with potentially life-threatening conditions for which a physician has prescribed medication to be kept on hand should contact the membership director before applying for enrollment.
+As a rule, no medication that can be given at home will be administered at school.
+Parents of children with potentially life-threatening conditions for which a physician has prescribed medication to be kept on hand should contact the Director of Education.

 Parent’s Health